nservant/HiC-Pro/README.rst

 * R with the *RColorBrewer* and *ggplot2* packages
 * g++ compiler
 * Samtools (>1.0)
+* Unix sort (which support -V option) is required !
+For Mac OS user, please install the GNU core utilities !

 Bowtie >2.2.2 is strongly recommanded for allele specific analysis.